 I love learning.
 For most of my life, I learned by reading books but ever since I come across online courses on Udemy and Pluarlsight, I have spent the majority of my time learning through online courses.
 They are the best way to start with new technology to get yourself up and running in no time.

 I have recently been sharing a number of good online courses to learn new technologies, frameworks, and libraries.
-In my last piece, I covered my top 10 courses to learn DevOps in 2020.
+In my last piece, I covered my top 10 courses to learn DevOps.
 Today, I'll list down the top six web development courses for beginners.

 These frameworks have made web development more structured and organized.
 They also allow you to build from just a single page web application to full-fledged, real-world web applications like Facebook, Airbnb, or Uber.